History, Hookers & Hashish

 Additionally, our tours are ranked among the best tours & activities in Amsterdam on Tripadvisor.
 We’ll teach you what the Red Light District is really all about.
 Get to know the Dutch culture and its history by joining our walking tours in the Red Light District.

-Besides our daily tours, we host a Meet & Greet with the oldest prostitute twins of the world; Martine & Louise Fokkens.
+Besides our daily tours, we host a Meet & Greet with one of world’s most famous prostitutes; Martine & Louise Fokkens.
 They have worked in the Red Light District for 50 years!
 That’s right… 50 years!
 The twins are now 74 years old and have recently retired.
-We are proud to say that we are the only company which offers a meet and greet tour with world’s most famous prostitutes!
+We are proud to say that we are the only company which offers a meet and greet tour with world’s most famous and most experienced prostitutes!

 All our tours are hosted by local guides who are Dutch themselves and who speak perfectly English.
 They can tell you everything about Amsterdam, the Red Light District and the Dutch way of life.
 If you fancy a drink after the tour, our guides can bring you to their favourite spots and might even join if you’d like that.
 Great way to meet a local!